It's time for ACTION on salt.

 Many people now know that eating too much salt is bad for their health and are actively looking to cut down.
 However, 75% of the salt we eat comes from salt added to food by the food industry – we might want to #EatLessSalt but we need some help to do so!

 That help needs to come from the government and the food industry.
 The UK's once world-leading salt reduction programme, led by the Food Standards Agency (FSA), involved setting voluntary targets for salt levels in more than 80 categories of food that the food industry could work towards.
 The FSA monitored progress, made results public and named-and-shamed those companies that weren’t making progress.
-They also ran successful public awareness campaigns to let the public know of the dangers of salt to our health – who remembers Sid the Slug?

 It is unacceptable that the UK population is burdened with unnecessary deaths.
 It is unacceptable that the next generation face a future of preventable health conditions.
 It's time for ACTION.